The Third WINIR Symposium will be held in Johannesburg, the largest city in South Africa (click map to enlarge).

 Johannesburg is also a convenient entry point into the rest of South Africa (more information here).
 Visitors can travel to the Kruger National Park to see elephants, lions and cheetahs in their natural habitat, or to Cape Town to visit Table Mountain, wine farms and Robben Island, the prison where Nelson Mandela served most of his sentence.

 The Symposium will be held on the grounds of the event's generous sponsor, PPS (click map to enlarge), roughly 10 minutes by car from the University of the Witwatersrand and close to the central Rosebank area of the city, roughly 3km from the recommended accommodation.

 18 Federation Road

-A shuttle bus will operate between the Holiday Inn in Rosebank and PPS.
+A shuttle bus will operate between the Holiday Inn in Rosebank and the symposium venues.